Part 2: Performance and Outcomes

 |Objective: AOFM is a credible custodian of the AGS market and other portfolio responsibilities|

-Annual secondary market turnover for Treasury Bonds was $1.2 trillion and for Treasury Indexed Bonds $0.05 trillion in 2014‑15.
-Liaison suggests that turnover in 2015‑16 was broadly similar.
+Annual secondary market turnover for Treasury Bonds was $1.1 trillion and for Treasury Indexed Bonds $42 billion in 2016‑17.
 This is adequate for the market to function effectively.

 Discussion from page 19

-The securities lending facility was used 29 times (excluding intra-day uses), but only for small volumes and for short periods.
+The securities lending facility was used 51 times (excluding intra‑day uses), but only for small volumes and generally for short periods.

-This section outlines AOFM operations undertaken in 2015‑16 toward achieving its principal functions, and reports on the aims underpinning them and its achievement of these functions.
+This section outlines AOFM operations undertaken in achieving its principal functions, and reports on the aims underpinning these operations and how these principal functions were achieved.
 It is presented according to five primary operational considerations: bond issuance; debt portfolio management; cash portfolio management; RMBS portfolio management; and market engagement.
 The discussion of each refers to underlying aims, how they are achieved and outcomes.

 The AOFM also aims to support the efficient operation of Australia’s financial markets by being a credible custodian of the AGS market.
 This takes account of the following financial market activities: